jordanhill-NMTAFE/AISS-ICTSS00120/1 Learning Materials/Week 1/slides.md

 **Activity**:
 - **Explore Industry Technologies in AI, ML, and DL**:
-  - Divide into groups and research industry-specific applications of AI.
+  - Divide into groups and research some concrete examples of AI applications: What industries use AI?
+Is it Narrow or Broad AI?
-  - Find examples of supervised and unsupervised learning in action.
+  - What is supervised and unsupervised learning?
+What does it mean?
   - Each group presents their findings.
+Choose one group member to present!

 ---